intuition-dev/mbMobile/riot/README.md

 			firstTag.doSomething(21)

-Then learn how to do user auth and CRUD in crud folder.
+Then learn how to do user auth and CRUD in crud folder ( https://github.com/metabake/B-M-SPA/tree/master/crud )